Parris Jeyaraj: Soundtrack

 The soundtrack album is composed by Santhosh Narayanan collaborating with Santhanam and Johnson after A1 (2019); lyrics for the songs were written by Rokesh, Asal Kolaar, Madras Miran.
 Out of five tracks, "Priya Priya" sung by Gana Muthu and Isaivani was taken from the trio's previous film A1, composed by himself.
 The song "Puli Manga Pulip" became a chartbuster upon release.

 Release

 The film was theatrically released on 12 February 2021, coinciding with the Valentine's Day weekend.

 Reception

 Critical response

 The film received a positive review from the critic at The Hindu, who noted "Whilst it still is a typical Santhanam film, Parris Jeyaraj has an engaging narrative.
 Importantly, it does not have the pull-out-your-hair-kind of humour".
 Cinema Express gave the film a mixed review, noting " If Parris Jeyaraj is assessed only as a modern gaana album, it would get full points for engagement and quirkiness, but alas!
 It is a film, and one that collapses badly when the rest of the elements come into play."

-Sify called the film a "watchable comedy entertainer", while Behindwoods noted it is "definitely an engaging film, with a simple, linear story that doesn't leave you with much to think".
+Sify called the film a "watchable comedy entertainer".